jukkakoskinen/alphabet-chaser/README.md

 # Sound Tuition's Alphabet Chaser

 Alphabet Chaser is a fun and interactive game designed to help children improve their letter recognition and spelling.
-Built with JavaScript, TypeScript, VueJs, Node.js, and Ionic, this game is perfect for children or adults learning a second language and the project is a extremely friendly to first-time contributors.
+Built with JavaScript, TypeScript, VueJs, Node.js, and Ionic, this game is perfect for children or adults learning a second language and the project is a **extremely friendly to first-time contributors and seasoned pros alike.**

 ## Features